vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/ttl-options.md

 !!!
 Note

-    When the TTL options are set for a property and the property's value is `NULL`, the property never expires.
+    When the TTL options are set for a property and the property's value is `NULL` or `now()`, the property never expires.

 ## Use TTL options